 Dr. Welsh is one of the founding partners of AATC over 30 years ago.
 She specializes in treating agoraphobia and anxiety disorders.
 She is trained in Cognitive Behavioral Therapy as well as psycho-dynamic therapy, EMDR, Erisksonian Hypnosis, Post Traumatic Stress Disorder, and grief counseling.
 Dr. Welsh utilizes a combination of treatment approaches to customize therapy for maximum effectiveness.
 She also lectures at local hospitals, medical schools, and community facilities highlighting stress management and communication skills.
 Dr. Welsh is the author of “Chronic Illness and the Family: A Guide to Living Every Day” which addresses the emotional impact of illness on the patient and family.
 The majority of new adult clients are evaluated by Dr. Welsh in order to match the individual with the appropriate therapist.

 As Director of Child and Adolescent Services at AATC, Dr. Kasmen specializes in providing cutting-edge, empirically-supported Cognitive-Behavioral therapy (CBT) and Exposure/Response Prevention (E/RP) to children (ages 4+), teens, families and adults affected by anxiety, OCD and related concerns.
-An expert in the field with over 18 years of experience, she has written numerous articles and presents regularly to consumers and professionals on anxiety and related topics.
+An expert in the field with over 20 years of experience, Dr. Kasmen trained under nationally recognized OCD expert, Dr. Jonathan Grayson.
+She has written numerous articles and presents regularly to consumers and professionals on anxiety and related topics.
 She also trains psychologists and other professionals in the use of CBT.
 In addition to her work at AATC, Dr. Kasmen serves as the Anxiety Consultant to the School District of Haverford Township.

 Dr. Kasmen is a graduate of Emory University where she was elected Phi Beta Kappa.
 She received her master’s and doctoral degrees from the Georgia School of Professional Psychology.
 She completed a pre-doctoral internship at duPont Hospital for Children (Nemours).
 She was awarded a grant by the Nemours foundation to further her training through completion of a three-year post-doctoral fellowship at duPont, with a focus in cognitive-behavioral therapy, neuropsychological evaluation, and psychological treatment of children with medical illnesses.